 TOO MUCH POWER?

 Watts— can you have too many, especially if they are accurate and musical?
-The answer: It is better and safer to have too many instead of not enough.
+It is better and safer to have too many instead of not enough.

 Speakers are somewhat self regulating.
 Put too many watts into them and they play so loud you’ll naturally turn the level down well before the onset of trouble.
 Almost all speakers are capable of dynamic peaks far higher than their rated wattage since they are of short duration.

 Under-powering a loudspeaker is where we risk clipping.
 Clipping the audio signal means we have exceeded an amplifier’s ability to reproduce loud passages.
-When this occurs the amp’s output signal runs into a brick wall - the signal is now flattened at its peak creating a burst of transient energy that is damaging to tweeters and midrange drivers.
+When this occurs the amp’s output signal wave is now flattened at its peak creating a burst of transient energy that is damaging to tweeters and midrange drivers.

-It is true that small, underpowered tube amplifiers tend to clip gracefully because they do not have the energy or bandwidth to produce a driver-threatening peak, but they will never reproduce the visceral dynamics of wide range, exciting source material.
+Lower powered tube amplifiers tend to clip gracefully because they do not have the energy or bandwidth to produce a driver-threatening peak, but they will never reproduce the visceral dynamics of wide range, exciting source material.
 The leading edge of a high amplitude sound wave can require many thousands of watts for a few milliseconds to reproduce this sense of realism.
-I prefer the ease and added headroom of stronger amps to the weakened potential of low-powered units.
+I prefer the sonic ease and added headroom of stronger amps to the weakened potential of low-powered units.

-The bottom line is this: the added headroom, increase in linearity, effortless presentation and freedom from potential damage an oversized amplifier presents to your speakers is generally always the best way to go when assembling a first-rate system.
+The added headroom, increase in linearity, effortless presentation and freedom from potential damage an oversized amplifier presents to your speakers is generally always the best way to go when assembling a first-rate system.